 • Practical work 15–17 minutes.

-• Demonstration and discussion of finished works 2–3 minutes.
+• Demonstration and discussion of finished works for 2–3 minutes.

 • Summing up 1 minute.

-Each lesson is reviewed by the teacher according to the following criteria:
+The teacher analyzes each lesson conducted according to the following criteria:

 • Achieving the goal of the lesson.